Colossae: History

-Before the Pauline period
+Late Bronze Age

 The first mention of the city may be in a 17th-century BC Hittite inscription, which speaks of a city called Huwalušija, which some archeologists believe is a reference to early Colossae.

+Classical Age

+Persian period

-The 5th-century geographer Herodotus first mentions Colossae by name and as a "great city in Phrygia", which accommodates the Persian king Xerxes I while en route to wage war against the Greeks in the Greco-Persian Wars– showing the city had already reached a certain level of wealth and size by this time.
+The 5th-century geographer Herodotus first mentions Colossae by name and said it was a "great city in Phrygia", which accommodates the Persian king Xerxes I while en route to wage war against the Greeks in the Greco-Persian Wars, showing the city had already reached a certain level of wealth and size by this time.

-Writing in the 5th century BC, Xenophon refers to Colossae as "a populous city, wealthy and of considerable magnitude".
-It was famous for its wool trade.
-Strabo notes that the city drew great revenue from the flocks, and that the wool of Colossae gave its name to colour colossinus.
+Writing in the 5th century BC, Xenophon said Colossae was "a populous city, wealthy and of considerable magnitude".
+Strabo said the city drew great revenue from its sheep, and that the wool of Colossae gave its name to a colour, colossinus.

-In 396 BC, Colossae was the site of the execution of the rebellious Persian satrap Tissaphernes, who was lured there and slain by an agent of the party of Cyrus the Younger.
+In 396 BC Colossae was the site of the execution of the rebellious Persian satrap Tissaphernes, who was lured there and slain by an agent of the party of Cyrus the Younger.

+Hellenistic period

+During the Hellenistic period, the town was of some mercantile importance.